Table of Contents

 How to Recover Files from Accidentally Erased Hard Drive on Mac

 Using a data recovery tool is one of the easiest and most effective ways of restoring data from a deleted drive on a Mac.
-However, this data recovery method has a limitation since it can be used only when your computer’s system partition is unaffected.
-So this option will work when trying to recover data from an external drive connected to your Mac or from one of the partitions located on your computer (but only if the startup disk was untouched).
+However, this data recovery method has a limitation since it can be used only when your computer’s system partition is unaffected unless your Mac is Intel-based and without a T2 chip.
+In short, as long as your device doesn’t contain an M1, M2, M3, or T2 chip, an effective data retrieval program will be able to scan your system disk while in recovery mode.

 While there are a few good data recovery tools out there on the market, not all of them are capable of handling this data loss scenario.
 Therefore, when it comes to restoring files from an erased hard drive or a deleted HDD volume, our recommendation is Disk Drill since it is powerful enough to recover files of various sizes and can restore whole partitions.